 So that’s me–the little guy in the blue hoodie.
-Ok, to be more precise it was me about 35 years ago and, in a way, I guess that’s where this story begins–on my Dad’s back in Allegany State Park.
+Ok, to be more precise it was me more than 35 years ago and, in a way, I guess that’s where this story begins–on my Dad’s back in Allegany State Park.
 I’ve looked at this picture countless times, its place prominent on the bookshelf in my home office, but the father and son in that photo hold more than just a memory.
 For a moment, it reminds me of everything that has happened since that day, of who I am, and of who I might have been without the influence of the man in the plaid shirt.

 My Dad and I shared many things, but the most lasting was a love of wild places and the enjoyment of them in all its forms.
 From riding in that backpack as a baby, to camping, hiking, and canoeing as a boy and eventually an Eagle Scout, experiencing the natural world slowly became for me what I imagine going to church is for many people.
 And so as I grew older it only felt natural to spend increasingly larger chunks of time in the wilderness, much of it in solitude, though always with memories of my Dad close at hand.